MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

 ---
 title: How to get started with Azure AI Foundry SDK
 titleSuffix: Azure AI Studio
-description: This article provides an overview of available Azure AI SDKs.
+description: This article provides an overview of the Azure AI Foundry SDK and how to get started using it.
 manager: scottpolly
 ms.service: azure-ai-studio
 ms.custom:
   - build-2024
+  - ignite-2024
 ms.topic: overview
-ms.date: 11/07/2024
+ms.date: 11/19/2024
 ms.reviewer: dantaylo
 ms.author: sgilley
 author: sdgilley